Healthdirect Free Australian health advice you can count on.

 Your doctor can diagnose syphilis by:

-• examining you and ask you questions about your symptoms
+• examining you and asking you questions about your symptoms

-• taking a swab from your sore to be looked at under a microscope
+• taking a swab from your sore for testing

 • doing a blood test to confirm a diagnosis

-Blood tests to diagnose syphilis look for antibodies that your body makes to fight the infection.
+Blood tests to diagnose syphilis look for antibodies.
+Your body makes antibodies to fight the syphilis infection.
 Your blood test results can tell you if you have syphilis now or if you had it in the past.
 It can take your body some time to develop antibodies.
-This is why your blood test results can be negative, even if you have just caught syphilis.
-If this happens to you, you should do another blood test 2 weeks later.
+This is why your blood test results can be negative, even if you have recently caught syphilis.
+If this happens to you, you should have another blood test 2 weeks later.

-Sometimes you can also have other STIs at the time as you have syphilis.
+Sometimes you can also have other STIs at the same time as syphilis.
 Your doctor may offer to test you for other STIs when testing for syphilis.

 Notifying sexual partners

-If you have syphilis, it is very important you help with contact tracing.
-You will have to tell anyone you have had sex with during the past 12 months.
-They will need to be tested and treated if they have it.
+If you have syphilis, it is very important that you help with contact tracing.
+This means telling anyone you have had sex with during the past 12 months.
+They will need testing and treatment if they have it.
 This will help stop you from being infected again.
 It also reduces the spread of syphilis.

 Your doctor can help you work out who you need to contact.